jazcarate/tryhard/README.md

 In order to get you up and running, be sure to have `GHC` (check the `.devcontainer/Dockerfile` for the version) and `stack`.
 Most used commands are written and documented in the `Makefile`, so you can run and peruse `make help`.

-Some high level documentation of workings and where to find what can be found in the `DEVELOPMENT.md`.

 ### Basic usage
 Run the tests and watch file changes.
 ```bash